-Why RV in Sonora?
+For a stunning vacation, idea take a look at these RV parks in Sonora.
 Neatly sandwiched between the stunning Sea of Cortez and its crystal white beaches and Arizona, Sonora, Mexico is the second-largest state in Mexico and a tourist’s dream.
 Not only does the thriving tourist destination offer unfettered access to the Gold Coast, but its mainland infrastructure is easy to navigate and enjoy.

 Sonora is a favorite RV destination for Americans and Canadians.
 It costs less than Baja and the north is similar geographically.
 You can enjoy the sunshine and coastal views of the Sea of Cortez with plenty of RV parks in both the coastal and inland areas.
 This handy map makes it very simple to navigate, and the roads are very safe with a low crime rate in the general region.